Data filtering

 Filter groups

-take these two filter groups: the data table will either show reminders that have been created after last month with the status of 'In progress' OR any reminder that has been created by an admin.
-Groups consist of one or more rules.
+When multiple filter rules still aren’t enough, you can use filter groups.
+For example, imagine two filter groups: the data table will show reminders that were created after last month with the status “In progress,” OR any reminder that was created by an admin.
+Each group consists of one or more rules.

-When using groups there is another operator which is important - the AND/OR operator.
+When using groups, there is another operator which is important - the AND/OR operator.
 You can apply this operator between filter groups.

 AND/OR operator